| by the Rev. Dr. John Knox Elliott.

 fortunate that Mrs. Edna Anderson was able to undertake the task

+of training, which she did with excellent results.
 The year 1954 saw the death of one of the oldest members Mr.

 James Shortt.
 He had done a tremendous amount of invaluable work